ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Experiments

 \subsection{Setting}

 We adopt LLaVA-1.5 7B \cite{llava1.5} as the base multimodal large language model (MLLM), incorporating Low-Rank Adaptation (LoRA) \cite{hu2022lora} techniques into both the query and value layers to enable parameter-efficient fine-tuning.
-All experiments are conducted using eight NVIDIA A100 GPUs, and both training and inference are implemented with the PyTorch framework.
 The parameter $K$ in the attention pruning strategy is always set to 16, indicating that 16 attention modules in the MLLM are pruned and replaced with linear projections.
+Full hyperparameter configurations are provided in the Appendix \ref{sec:appendix_ED}.

 To evaluate the effectiveness of ELMM on the Multimodal Knowledge Graph Completion (MKGC), we adopt standard evaluation metrics, including Hits@k (including Hits@1, Hits@3, and Hits@10) to assess ranking precision at different thresholds, and Mean Rank (MR) to measure the average ranking position of the correct target entities among the predictions.